 Let’s take a look at how addiction has affected your body and mind, then explore why milk can be detrimental to your addiction treatment program and recovery.

-What Addiction Has Done to Your Mind and Body
+What Addiction Does to Your Mind and Body

 When we eat a healthy, well-balanced diet filled with proteins, omega 3’s, and magnesium (just to name a few), our bodies and minds receive amino acids.
 These amino acids are responsible for creating neurotransmitters like dopamine, serotonin and endorphins to help us feel calm, happy, nourished and in control.